 According to the UN-Convention on the Rights of the Child, a child means any person under the age of 18 years old.
 We understand the term digital environment as more than just the internet.
 It encompasses the interaction of an evolving offer of connected digital services (content, software and applications) from commercial, public and other providers.
 This includes all computing and digitally networked technologies and services, often referred to as ICTs, the Internet, the World Wide Web, mobile devices and networks, online, “apps”, social media platforms, electronic databases, ‘big data,’ ‘Internet of Things’, ‘information society services’, the media environment, online gaming, and any developments resulting in access to or services for digital environment.

-For developing social skills and growing up healthy also the right to play is important.
+The right to play is important for developing social skills and growing up healthy.
 The digital world must be designed as a safe and appropriate place for exercising this right.
 (UN-CRC Art.
 31)

 Digitisation has broadened the possibilities for children to take part actively in dissemination of information, opinions and ideas and provides huge potential, especially with regard to democratic co-determination.
 Information can be provided, spread, publicly discussed and commented on very quickly anywhere.